TWUOnline/tone/pages/02.oct2021/02.blog/02.visible/item.md

 ! :fa-check: When teachers set appropriate levels of **challenge** and never expect ‘do your best’.

 A key theme seems to be that instructors work together to evaluate their teaching strategies (so congratulations for those that participate in our TONE sessions!).
 Despite the questionable data of Hattie’s research, a key take-away could be that when we try various active learning strategies and students demonstrate their learning, a crucial step is to evaluate whether the activity had an impact.

+### Visible Pedagogy
+Connected to visible learning is **Visible Pedagogy** where instructors make their pedagogy more visible to learners so learners can understand their intentions.
+An interesting read is Pete Wright's [Visible pedagogy and challenging inequity in school mathematics](https://hal.archives-ouvertes.fr/hal-02421688/document).
+Although the study focuses on high school math, there are certainly implications for Higher Education.

+Ask yourself,
+- Do your students understand why you choose the teaching methods you use? (e.g. Do students value class discussions and learning from each other?)
+- Is your reasoning behind your assignment choice implicit or explicit? (e.g. Do students value practicing APA formatting and realize the impact poor grammar may have in a professional context?)
+-

 ### Visible Learning Strategies
 So, what are some Visible Learning strategies you can try in your class?
 Here are some ideas: